donnellreuben/Twitter-Clone/README.md

   <li>Gave individual Tweets a hover effect, adjusted spacing, ordered them in descending order and display when the tweet was created.
 If tweet was created more than a day then I render the date (June 6, for example).</li>
   <li>User can upload profile picture (avatar) and is displayed on feed for each tweet.</li>
   <li>Adjusted spacing under username and tweet text as well as muted username/handle and timestamp.</li>
+  <li>User can add display name.
+Display names appear bold on the feed just like on twitter.</li>
+  <li>Updated all buttons to be round.</li>
 </ul>

 ## End